 What is Murabaha Default?

-An increasing concern in Islamic banking is Murabaha default; it results when additional charges do not apply after Murabaha’s due date.
-Many of the Islamic banks think of blocklist the defaulters and disallowing the future loans from any Islamic bank as a way of overcoming the Murabaha default.
+An increasing concern in Islamic banking is Murabaha default, which occurs when additional charges do not apply after Murabaha’s due date.
+Many Islamic banks consider blocklisting defaulters and disallowing future loans from any Islamic bank to overcome the Murabaha default.
 Even though banks do not mention the loan agreement, this agreement is permissible in Islamic tenets.